Gareth Rhys appointed to the Welsh Government Public Law B Panel of Counsel - Jan 2026

-Gareth accepts instructions across all of 1 Crown Office Row’s practice areas and has a broad practice.
-He has experience acting for Claimants and Defendants working on matters relating to taxation, customs, environmental law, medical law, personal injury, immigration, human rights and public law, as well as public inquiries and inquests (including Article 2 inquests).
+Gareth accepts instructions across all of 1 Crown Office Row’s areas of specialism and has a broad practice in courts and tribunals up to, and including, the UK Supreme Court.
+He has experience acting for individuals, corporate entities and government departments working on matters principally relating to public, administrative and revenue law, although he has experience of customs, environmental law, medical law, personal injury, and immigration, as well as public inquiries and inquests (including Article 2 inquests).

-Gareth is a member of the Attorney General’s London C Panel of counsel.
-He undertakes a wide range of government work, including revenue law, customs, human rights and immigration.
+Gareth is a member of the Attorney General’s London C Panel of counsel and undertakes a wide range of work for government departments across Whitehall.
 Gareth’s background is in public and revenue law.
 For two years, he was a government barrister at HMRC.
-He also spent a period as Crown Counsel in St Helena, Ascension and Tristan da Cunha, advising the Attorney General and acting for the St Helena Government in civil and constitutional proceedings.
+He also spent a period as Senior Crown Counsel in St Helena, Ascension and Tristan da Cunha, advising the Attorney General and acting for the Governments of the territories in a wide range of civil and constitutional proceedings, including judicial reviews.

 Before coming to 1 Crown Office Row, Gareth spent a year as Judicial Assistant to Lady Justice Andrews DBE and Lord Justice Stuart-Smith in the Court of Appeal.
-This gave him valuable experience of a breadth of areas of law, including public law, tax, immigration, environmental, employment and commercial law, and informs his practice.
+This gave him valuable experience of a breadth of areas of law and informs his practice.
 He also helped Andrews LJ update Sweet & Maxwell’s “Law of Guarantees” (8th edition).

 Gareth holds a first-class honours degree in Law from Queen Mary University of London, during which he received several awards including the Queen Mary Jurisprudence and Legal Theory Prize for outstanding academic achievement.
 Gareth also has a Masters degree in Taxation with Distinction from Christ Church, University of Oxford.